 If the responses are configured to happen during the DMG measurement instance, each sensing responder shall respond in no longer than SIFS time after polling by the sensing initiator.

-11.21.18.3.6 Passive DMG sensing (Motion 56, 22/0002r0)
+11.21.18.3.6 Passive DMG sensing (Motion 56, 22/0002r0) (11-22-NNN2-00-00bf-DMG-passive-sensing)

-DMG passive sensing is enabled by

-A capability bit in the beacon

-Sensing information request and response frames that provide information about the beacon
+Passive DMG Sensing allows a STA to use beacon transmission by enabling a STA to acquire information about the transmit settings of the transmitted DMG Beacon frames and the AP location.

+A PCP/AP advertises the capability to perform passive sensing in the DMG Sensing Short Capabilities element.
+The PCP/AP shall set the Passive Sensing Support subfield to 1 if it supports DMG passive sensing.
+The PCP/AP shall set the Accurate Timing of Beacons to 1 if the SBIFS between beacon transmission in the BTI is exactly 1760TC±TC2 where TC is defined in Table 20-4 (Timing related parameters).
+The PCP/AP shall set the Location Available subfield to 1 if it can provide an LCI field in a DMG Passive Sensing Beacon Info element.

+A STA requests information about the transmit settings of the DMG Beacon frame from a PCP/AP by sending an Information Request frame with the Element Id of the DMG Passive Sensing Beacon Info element in the Request element field.
+The PCP/AP responds with an Information Report frame that includes a DMG Passive Sensing Beacon Info element and one or more DMG Beacon Sector Descriptors elements as defined in 11.28.1.

 11.21.18.3.7 DMG sensing by proxy (DMG SBP) procedure (Motion 56, 22/0031r0)

 DMG sensing by proxy (DMG SBP) is the DMG variant of the SBP procedure.
 The DMG SBP allows a non-AP and AP STA that is not the sensing initiator to request the sensing initiator to perform the measurement and report the results.
-The sensing initiator shall provide the DMG SBP service.11-22-0240-00-00bf-DMG-Sensing-Capabilites
+The sensing initiator shall provide the DMG SBP service.

+References:

+11-22-0240-00-00bf-DMG-Sensing-Capabilites

+11-22-NNN2-00-00bf-DMG-passive-sensing

 11-22-AAAA-00-00bf-DMG_Sensing_Image_Report